neondatabase/website/content/docs/guides/logical-replication-airbyte.md

  logical
 ```

-### Create a dedicated Postgres role in Neon
+### Create a Postgres role for replication

-Create a dedicated Postgres role in Neon for replicating data.
-The Neon role must be created using the Neon Console, CLI, or API.
-These roles are granted the membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.
-Alternatively, you can use an existing role.
-The default role created with each Neon project has [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) privileges.
+It is recommended that you create a dedicated Postgres role for replication.
+The role must have the `REPLICATION` privilege.
+Roles created using the Neon Console, CLI, or API are granted the membership in the [neon_superuser](/docs/manage/roles#the-neonsuperuser-role) role, which has the required `REPLICATION` privilege.

 <Tabs labels={["Neon Console", "CLI", "API"]}>